ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- NIL: New functions: chSemResetWithMessageI() and chSemResetWithMessage().
+- RT:  New functions: chSemResetWithMessageI() and chSemResetWithMessage().
-- NEW: Added canTryAbortX() function to CAN driver, implemented for STM32 CANv1.
+- HAL: Added canTryAbortX() function to CAN driver, implemented for STM32 CANv1.
-- NEW: Added error handling to WSPI driver, now LLDs can report error conditions to upper layers.
+- HAL: Added error handling to WSPI driver, now LLDs can report error conditions to upper layers.
 - NEW: Added mcuconf.h generator for STM32G4x4.
 - HAL: STM32 DMAv1 driver improvements and generalization, added support